numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 See http://mathesaurus.sf.net/ for another MATLAB/NumPy
 cross-reference.

-An extensive list of tools for scientific work with python can be found in the `topical software page <https://scipy.org/topical-software.html>`__.
+An extensive list of tools for scientific work with Python can be found in the `topical software page <https://scipy.org/topical-software.html>`__.

 See